On Bayesian Oracle Properties: Discussion

 \section{Discussion}

-We have established a fundamental relation between three different topics: Bayesian model selection, model averaging, and oracle performance.
-The relatively basic property of model selection consistency is shown to be equivalent to a seemingly more advanced distributional result, the oracle property.
+We have established a fundamental relation between three different topics: Bayesian model averaging, model selection consistency, and oracle performance in posterior distribution.
+The relatively basic property of model selection consistency is shown to imply a seemingly more advanced distributional result, the oracle property.
 The result is very simple and general.
-Unlike some previous Bayesian oracle properties discussed in special cases such as Ishwaran and Rao (2011) and Li and Jiang (2014), the current work is completely free from any restriction on the type of prior or (quasi-)likelihood function used, or even from any restriction on the limiting distribution of the oracle posterior.
-It may be the first time that the Bayesian oracle property has been studied at this general level.
-Given the success of the frequentist analogue studied by Fan and Li (2001), we believe our results will have applications in a wide variety of situations (in addition to the possible examples discussed in this paper).
-For example, although the applications in our SM focus on finite dimensional cases only, the relationships described in the main text obviously allow increasing dimensions as well.
+Unlike some previous Bayesian oracle properties discussed in special cases such as \citet{ir11}, and \citet*{csv15}, who consider linear models, and \citet{hp12} and \citet{lj16} who consider identifiable models with standard limiting distributions, the current work is completely free from any restriction on the type of prior or (quasi-)likelihood function used, or even from any restriction on the limiting distribution of the oracle posterior.